Employment-Based Visa Options for Global Talent

 For most work visas, your employer must submit a petition to U.S. Citizenship and Immigration Services (USCIS).
 This petition includes details about the job, your qualifications, and the company.

 USCIS reviews the petition.
-Processing times vary depending on the visa type and workload.
+Processing times vary by visa type and workload.

 Once the petition is approved, you apply for the visa in your home country.
-This involves submitting forms, paying fees, and attending an interview.
+This involves submitting forms, paying fees, and attending an interview at the local U.S. consulate.

 After visa approval, you can travel to the U.S. Customs and Border Protection officers will inspect your documents at the port of entry.